-The Garmin Vivoactive takes data in an "intelligent" way, which is not normal, since nowadays the most common thing is that it takes place every second.
-In this case, instead of doing so, it will do it every 4 or 5 seconds.
-In the type of clock we are in, it seems to me that it is only "correct", since although it is probably not the clock that a lover of intervals and series thinks about, it would not be a bad idea to record data every second, especially considering that nowadays this limitation no longer makes sense to put it in due to memory problems.
+The Garmin Vivoactive takes data in a "smart" way.
+It is not normal, since nowadays the most common thing is that it happens every second.
+In this case instead of doing so it will do it every 4 or 5 seconds.
+In the type of watch in which we are it seems to me only "correct", because although it is probably not the watch in which a lover of intervals and series thinks, it would not hurt to record data every second, especially considering that today this limitation no longer makes sense to put it by memory problems.

 That's why the changes in rhythm take a little longer than usual to be reflected in the instantaneous rhythm shown on the screen, but as I said, I think the target audience for Vivoactive can live with this, and unless you make very short fartleks, it won't cause you too much trouble.